 In the Acquisition section, the ‘Organic’ channel will tell you if people are finding your website online and where most of your traffic is coming from.
-Is there a specific set of Keywords are ideas and topics that define what your content is about.
-They are the words and phrases that people use on search engines, also known as "search queries."
-More that gets you more traffic?
-You may want to create a new page or blog that features those Keywords are ideas and topics that define what your content is about.
-They are the words and phrases that people use on search engines, also known as "search queries."
-More, to improve your Search Engine Optimisation helps you increase the traffic to your website through organic search engine results.
-It helps more people see that your website is useful and come back for more.
-More and get more traffic to your website.
+Is there a specific set of keywords that gets you more traffic?
+You may want to create a new page or blog that features those keywords, to improve your SEO and get more traffic to your website.

 If you can’t see ‘Organic’ it means that your site is not showing up on Google Searches (yet!).
-You may want to focus on your website’s Search Engine Optimisation helps you increase the traffic to your website through organic search engine results.
-It helps more people see that your website is useful and come back for more.
-More by writing more blogs, or running an ad campaign on Google.
+You may want to focus on your website’s SEO by writing more blogs, or running an ad campaign on Google.

 Key metrics you could look at:

 This shows you where your users are located when they visit your website.
 If you have a local business, you want to see more users from the local area accessing your website.